getodk/docs/src/form-question-types.rst

  audio,voice_only_audio,Voice audio,quality=voice-only

+Changing audio quality during form entry
+"""""""""""""""""""""""""""""""""""""""""

 If it's a possibility that an individual question could need different qualities depending on context you can use :ref:`relevance <relevants>` to switch between them:

-  .. container:: details

 .. rubric:: XLSForm

 .. csv-table:: survey
   :header: type, name, label, parameters, relevance

   select_one, yes_no, is_quiet, Are you currently in a quiet location with only one person speaking at a time?

   audio recording_voice_only, Please record, quality='voice-only',, ${is_quiet} = 'yes'
   audio recording_normal, Please record, quality='normal',, ${is_quiet} = 'no'

 .. csv-table:: choices
   :header: list_name, name, label

   yes_no, yes, Yes
   yes_no, no, No

 .. _external-audio-app: